Universal Supercritical Behavior in Global Monopole-Charged AdS Black Holes: Supercritical Crossover

 The linear term represents the average thermodynamic trajectory near criticality, while the nonlinear correction encodes symmetric fluctuations that split the response into two crossover branches.
 The canonical ensemble exhibits the same universal crossover behavior as the extended phase space.
 The linear drift of the coexistence curve and the nonlinear splitting are consistent with standard mean-field critical phenomena, highlighting the deep connection between black hole thermodynamics and classical liquid-gas transitions or magnetic systems.
 This can also be seen pictorially in Fig.~\ref{fig:canonical-widom}.
 Fig.~\ref{fig:canonical-widom} analytically illustrates the canonical ensemble crossover near the critical point.
 The central blue line represents the linear mean-field response, \(\Delta T = -\tfrac{1}{4}\Delta Q\), while the branches \(L_+\) and \(L_-\) depict nonlinear fluctuations scaling as \(|\Delta Q|^{3/2}\).
 The shaded region between them forms the crossover fan, indicating the locus of maximal response in thermodynamic observables.
 This fan represents the canonical analogue of the Widom line, smoothly connecting gas-like and liquid-like black hole phases in the supercritical regime and highlighting the universal mean-field critical behavior.

 For the canonical ensemble, the scaling law of $\delta T$ versus $\Delta Q$ along $L^{\pm}$ is numerically verified in Fig. \ref{fig:scaling}(B), where the data points align with the theoretical power-law fits, affirming the universal exponents.
+It is noteworthy that the fitting parameters $\beta_\pm$ are independent of the value of $\zeta$ in the non-extended phase space.
 The corresponding phase diagram in reduced variables is presented in Fig. \ref{fig:contour}(B), illustrating the coexistence line, critical isochore, and the $L^{\pm}$ lines, complemented by a color map of the thermodynamic response.
 These figures provide a comprehensive view of the crossover structure in the canonical setting.

 Importantly, the phase structure revealed in Fig. \ref{fig:contour} indicates that in the supercritical region, the global monopole charged AdS black hole in the extended phase space (panel (A)) behaves analogously to a liquid-gas system, while in the canonical ensemble (panel (B)) it resembles a liquid-liquid phase transition system, consistent with the water phase diagrams as shown in~\cite{Wang:2025ctk}.